 St Andrews Park

 A classic Victorian neighbourhood park that’s popular with local dog walkers and has a great playground.
-I’ll let conker hunters in on a little secret…you’ll find a huge Horse Chestnut tree at the Sommerville Road entrance.
+I’ll let conker hunters in on a little secret…you’ll find a huge conker tree at the Sommerville Road entrance.

 Clifton Village